Kerry says Russia talks made progress on Syria

 "We narrowed down some of the options with respect to the potential of that conference.
 We both agreed that that conference should happen sooner rather than later," he said, adding that the conference would likely take place after August.

-Washington and Moscow announced plans for the peace conference in May, but their relations have since deteriorated rapidly as momentum on the battlefield has swung in favor of President Bashar al-Assad.
+Washington and Moscow announced plans for the peace conference in May, but their relations have since deteriorated rapidly as momentum on the battlefield has swung in favour of President Bashar al-Assad.

 The Obama administration decided last month to supply military aid to the rebels fighting Assad, while Moscow refused to drop its support for the Syrian leader it has continued to arm.
 Kerry has been on a whirlwind tour of Arab-speaking nations to try to coordinate aid to the rebels.